ci1xgk/Fellowship_Webpage/Merewether3.md

 The output files are described below:

 - **Mass balance output file (`.mass`).** This file gives the following information and is written at the interval specified by the keyword `massint` in the `.par` file:
-  - Column 1: Time.
+  - Column 1: `Time`.
 The time in seconds at which the data was saved.
-  - Column 1: Time.
-The time in seconds at which the data was saved.
-  - Column 2: Tstep.
+  - Column 2: `Tstep`.
 Time step specified by the user (initial time step in the adaptive model) in seconds
-  - Column 3: MinTstep.
+  - Column 3: `MinTstep`.
 Minimum time step used so far during the simulation in seconds
-  - Column 4: NumTsteps.
+  - Column 4: `NumTsteps`.
 Number of time steps since the start of the simulation.
-  - Column 5: Area.
+  - Column 5: `Area`.
 Area inundated in m2..
   - Column 6: Vol. Volume of water in the domain in m3.
   - Column 7: Qin.
 Inflow discharge in m3s-1.
   - Column 8: Hds.
 Water depth at the downstream exit of the model domain in meters.